rodrigodzf/DeepLearningForBela/README.md

 This repository asssumes you have available the precompiled libraries ArmNN and TensorflowLite for Arm.
 The instructions for compiling these frameworks can be found [here](https://www.tensorflow.org/lite/guide/build_arm) for TFLite and [here](https://developer.arm.com/documentation/102649/2202/Overview) for ArmNN.

-Since compiling these libraries on Bela can become diffcult it is recommended to use a crosscompiler.
-For this you can use [this repository](https://github.com/rodrigodzf/xc-bela-container) to download an image that includes the precompiled libraries.
+Since compiling these libraries on Bela can become diffcult it is recommended to use a crosscompiler image.
+For this you can use [this repository](https://github.com/rodrigodzf/xc-bela-container) to download a Docker image that includes the precompiled libraries.
 Optionally you can also build the image from scratch (following the instructions for each framework).
 Note that the currently provided TFLite was compiled without XNNPACK due to this [issue](https://github.com/abhiTronix/raspberry-pi-cross-compilers/issues/90).

 ## Building